titola/neuropa/README.md

 also the [US embassy in Cuba](https://en.wikipedia.org/wiki/Embassy_attack_accusations_in_Cuba) unconsciously suffered a similar offensive action, because what you have just listened is hidden in a published recording [2].
-Perhaps the used signal was rectified by an anomalous Hall effect in some ferromagnetic material [3].
-Therefore the embassy workers have accidentally listened to the result of an envelope follower.
+Perhaps the used signal was rectified by an anomalous Hall effect in some ferromagnetic material [3] or the responsible is a smart electric meter used as weapon.

 ## Table of Contents